This article was originally published on Sept. 27, 2020.

 Although Blackhall Studios hasn’t released final plans, it is likely that if the deal goes through, the ICP plot would be cleared and replaced with parking lots and possibly studio backlots.
 In exchange, DeKalb County would get the industrial land along Bouldercrest Road, which would be turned into a park with recreational fields.
 Opponents of the deal argue that while the sizes of the two plots in question are similar, the Intrenchment Creek land is an ecologically valuable forest on the banks of the important South River while the Blackhall Studio land — a former housing development site — is stripped almost entirely of vegetation.

-Petersen, a photographer, and myself hiked the land in early August and were able to take a few photos of the Blackhall site before being shooed off.
+Petersen, myself, and a photographer hiked the land in early August and were able to take a few photos of the Blackhall site before being shooed off.
 Petersen pointed out that the pale colors of the imported dirt on the Blackhall site are a sign that the soil is of low quality, and may even contain industrial waste.

 The environmental justice implications for deals like the Blackhall-DeKalb land swap are extensive.
-Since the prison farm was sold to DeKalb County in the mid 1960s, a dense deciduous forest has cropped up with pine trees filling in the space between the few oaks that have been on the land since pre-Civil War days.
+In the last several decades, a dense deciduous forest has cropped up with pine trees filling in the space between the few trees that have been on the land since pre-Civil War days.
 This moss-speckled forest not only improves the air of the surrounding neighborhoods, but it sequesters carbon dioxide and is the home of countless species of flora and fauna.
 In my visits there, I have seen entire skeletons of deer and large birds along the riverbank that have been picked clean by, likely, coyotes, which are important apex predators and signs of the health and biodiversity of the land.
 I’ve also seen live deer, countless hawks, and other birds.
 The plot Blackhall wants is an important component of this large contiguous forest.

 Most importantly, perhaps, the ICP land helps protect the already polluted South River from additional runoff.
 The South River feeds directly into Macon’s water supply, and the health of our rivers is crucial for the ecosystem’s balance.